crs4/rocrate-validator/docs/10_api.rst

 API documentation
 ###################################################

-This section provides detailed documentation of the `rocrate_validator` package's API.
-The `rocrate_validator` package offers tools for validating RO-Crate metadata, managing profiles, and performing various checks and validations.
+This section documents the `rocrate_validator` package's API.
+The `rocrate_validator` package offers tools for managing validation profiles, using them to validate RO-Crate metadata, and interpreting the results.
 Below, you will find descriptions and usage examples for the core services, models, and other components provided by the package.

-The API is divided into several sections:
+The Python API is structured in three main parts.

 - **Core Services**: Functions for validating RO-Crate metadata and managing profiles.
 - **Core Models**: Classes representing the main entities used in the validation process.
-- **Python Check API**: Classes and decorators for defining custom validation requirements and checks in Python.
+- **Python Check API**: Classes and decorators for defining Python-based validation checks.

-Each section includes detailed information about the available functions, classes, and their members, making it easier for developers to integrate and use the `rocrate_validator` package in their projects.
+Each section includes detailed information about the available functions, classes, and their members.

 ================
 Core Services